xoredtwice/web3.gov/README.md

 Key Points of the Article:

-__Web3 as a New Governance Laboratory__: Web3 creates a space where public and private incentives intertwine, featuring open-source projects that are also for-profit.
++ __Web3 as a New Governance Laboratory__: Web3 creates a space where public and private incentives intertwine, featuring open-source projects that are also for-profit.
 This environment leads to a new form of digital participation characterized by extensive experimentation and quick iteration cycles.

-__Challenges in Web3 Governance__: Currently, Web3 governance heavily relies on direct democracy models, which have led to issues like low participation and concerns about weak oversight and interest-group capture.
++ __Challenges in Web3 Governance__: Currently, Web3 governance heavily relies on direct democracy models, which have led to issues like low participation and concerns about weak oversight and interest-group capture.

-__Learning from Historical Governance Systems__: The article suggests that Web3 governance can learn from the history of democratic and corporate governance systems.
++ __Learning from Historical Governance Systems__: The article suggests that Web3 governance can learn from the history of democratic and corporate governance systems.
 It advocates moving from direct to representative democracy to address issues like low voter participation and interest-group capture.

-__Balancing Expertise and Broad Participation__: The article highlights the need to balance empowering experts with encouraging broad community participation.
++ __Balancing Expertise and Broad Participation__: The article highlights the need to balance empowering experts with encouraging broad community participation.
 It suggests building more explicit governance institutions beyond simple token-based voting to represent all stakeholders effectively.

-__Implementing Representative Democracy in Web3__: The article proposes incorporating elements of representative democracy from traditional governance frameworks into Web3.
++ __Implementing Representative Democracy in Web3__: The article proposes incorporating elements of representative democracy from traditional governance frameworks into Web3.
 This includes empowering delegates for oversight roles and auditing functions to build trust among all actors.

-__Navigating the Challenges of Decentralized Governance__: The authors explore key challenges in decentralized governance, such as balancing different stakeholder interests and ensuring efficient decision-making.
++ __Navigating the Challenges of Decentralized Governance__: The authors explore key challenges in decentralized governance, such as balancing different stakeholder interests and ensuring efficient decision-making.

-__Potential for Rapid Experiments in Governance__: Web3 provides an opportunity for rapid experimentation and innovation in governance structures, which could lead to more mature governance systems that effectively balance community power with the challenges of participation, information availability, and interest-group capture.
++ __Potential for Rapid Experiments in Governance__: Web3 provides an opportunity for rapid experimentation and innovation in governance structures, which could lead to more mature governance systems that effectively balance community power with the challenges of participation, information availability, and interest-group capture.

-__Towards More Mature Decentralized Governance Systems__: The article envisions a future where Web3 governance systems are more mature, learning from the lessons of past governance models to create inclusive, efficient, and effective political systems.
++ __Towards More Mature Decentralized Governance Systems__: The article envisions a future where Web3 governance systems are more mature, learning from the lessons of past governance models to create inclusive, efficient, and effective political systems.

 ### [2022.Web3 wrong question](https://www.wired.com/story/web3-blockchain-decentralization-governance/)

 This article discusses the concept of decentralization in the context of Web3 and expresses concerns about the current direction of decentralization in this domain.
 Authored by Divya Siddarth, Danielle Allen, and E. Glen Weyl, the article argues that while decentralization can combat issues like erosion of freedom and economic stagnation, the focus should be on the type of decentralization rather than its degree.

+Key Points of the Article:

-__Misguided Focus on Degree of Decentralization__: The authors argue that Web3’s focus on the degree of decentralization rather than its type can lead to misconceptions about both existing centralization and the feasibility of complete decentralization.
++ __Misguided Focus on Degree of Decentralization__: The authors argue that Web3’s focus on the degree of decentralization rather than its type can lead to misconceptions about both existing centralization and the feasibility of complete decentralization.
 They note that existing systems, often labeled as centralized, have elements of decentralization, and that extreme decentralization in Web3 could lead to inefficiencies and the re-emergence of centralized entities.

-__Inefficiencies and Contradictions in Narrow Technical Decentralization__: The article points out that the narrow technical approach to decentralization in Web3, such as in distributed ledgers, faces inherent contradictions.
++ __Inefficiencies and Contradictions in Narrow Technical Decentralization__: The article points out that the narrow technical approach to decentralization in Web3, such as in distributed ledgers, faces inherent contradictions.
 This approach can result in either reduced functionality or the emergence of some form of centralized decision-making.

-__The Value of Decentralization in Empowering Action__: Decentralization, according to the authors, should empower people to act decisively within their social contexts while allowing for coordination across different contexts.
++ __The Value of Decentralization in Empowering Action__: Decentralization, according to the authors, should empower people to act decisively within their social contexts while allowing for coordination across different contexts.
 This contrasts with the current trend where decision-making is often centralized in the hands of distant authorities.

-__Composable Local Control as an Alternative__: The authors propose a model of decentralization based on composable local control.
++ __Composable Local Control as an Alternative__: The authors propose a model of decentralization based on composable local control.
 This model focuses on solving problems through federations of local units that are relevant to the decision at hand.
 This approach draws on the principle of subsidiarity, which emphasizes solving problems at the most immediate level that is feasible.

-__Challenges with Distributed Redundancy__: The current Web3 model, which relies on distributed redundancy, is critiqued for removing data from its social context, aiming for universal solutions, and depending on global consensus.
++ __Challenges with Distributed Redundancy__: The current Web3 model, which relies on distributed redundancy, is critiqued for removing data from its social context, aiming for universal solutions, and depending on global consensus.
 This model is seen as being in tension with subsidiary networks.

-__Potential for Web3 to Redirect Towards Subsidiarity__: The authors express optimism that Web3 and related technologies can shift towards a model of subsidiarity.
++ __Potential for Web3 to Redirect Towards Subsidiarity__: The authors express optimism that Web3 and related technologies can shift towards a model of subsidiarity.
 However, they emphasize the need for Web3 to evolve into a network of networks, rather than just a ledger.

-__Efficiency and Security in Subsidiarity__: Contrary to the distributed redundancy model, subsidiarity can increase efficiency by leveraging trust and relationships, rather than diminishing efficiency to eliminate the need for trust.
++ __Efficiency and Security in Subsidiarity__: Contrary to the distributed redundancy model, subsidiarity can increase efficiency by leveraging trust and relationships, rather than diminishing efficiency to eliminate the need for trust.

 ### [ChainLink: DAO complexities](https://blog.chain.link/daos/)

 This comprehensive article from Chainlink provides an in-depth exploration of Decentralized Autonomous Organizations (DAOs) and their role in the governance of Web3.
 It covers various aspects of DAOs, including their types, responsibilities, tooling, governance structures, benefits, trade-offs, and the future outlook.

+Key-points:
-__Definition and Purpose of DAOs__:

-DAOs (Decentralized Autonomous Organizations) are blockchain-based structures for collective decision-making.
++ __Definition and Purpose of DAOs__: DAOs (Decentralized Autonomous Organizations) are blockchain-based structures for collective decision-making.
 They are not fully autonomous as they require human interaction for functions like voting and deploying code.
 DAOs use smart contracts to execute decisions and assign ownership.
-Types of DAOs:

-The article categorizes DAOs into several types including Protocol DAOs, Investment DAOs, Cause-based DAOs, Social DAOs, Data DAOs, and Network States.
++ __Types of DAOs__: The article categorizes DAOs into several types including Protocol DAOs, Investment DAOs, Cause-based DAOs, Social DAOs, Data DAOs, and Network States.
 Each type serves different purposes, from managing decentralized applications to making investments or supporting specific causes.
-Responsibilities of DAOs:

-These include managing open-source protocol upgrades, setting parameters within decentralized applications (dApps), directing protocol-owned funds, and more.
++ __Responsibilities of DAOs__:Responsibilities include managing open-source protocol upgrades, setting parameters within decentralized applications (dApps), directing protocol-owned funds, and more.
-DAO Tooling:

-Tools essential for DAO functioning are outlined, such as governance tokens, multi-signature wallets, voting contracts, delegation systems, off-chain snapshots, discussion forums, and reputation systems.
++ __DAO Tooling__:Tools essential for DAO functioning are outlined, such as governance tokens, multi-signature wallets, voting contracts, delegation systems, off-chain snapshots, discussion forums, and reputation systems.
-Governance Structures in DAOs:

-The article discusses various governance structures like direct on-chain democracy, direct off-chain democracy, representative democracy, and quadratic democracy, explaining how they function and their implications.
++ __Governance Structures in DAOs__:The article discusses various governance structures like direct on-chain democracy, direct off-chain democracy, representative democracy, and quadratic democracy, explaining how they function and their implications.
-Benefits of DAOs:

-Benefits include transparency, democratization, trust-minimization, and global participation.
++ __Benefits of DAOs__: Benefits include transparency, democratization, trust-minimization, and global participation.
-Tradeoffs and Challenges in DAO Governance:

-Key trade-offs are analyzed across multiple dichotomies such as Early-Stage vs. Late-Stage Members, Decentralization vs. Efficiency, Stabilization vs. Growth, Leaderless vs. Leadership, Short-Term vs. Long-Term Priorities, Knowledgeable vs. Unknowledgeable Members, and Nothing-at-Stake vs. Hyper-Financialization.
++ __Tradeoffs and Challenges in DAO Governance__: Key trade-offs are analyzed across multiple dichotomies such as Early-Stage vs. Late-Stage Members, Decentralization vs. Efficiency, Stabilization vs. Growth, Leaderless vs. Leadership, Short-Term vs. Long-Term Priorities, Knowledgeable vs. Unknowledgeable Members, and Nothing-at-Stake vs. Hyper-Financialization.
-The Future of DAOs:

-The article acknowledges that DAOs are still in their infancy and their evolution is uncertain.
++ __The Future of DAOs__: The article acknowledges that DAOs are still in their infancy and their evolution is uncertain.
 It highlights the need for experimentation to develop diverse and effective governance models.

 ## Voting over blockchain